-(g) Maximum dollar amount for covered charges; and

-(h) Other benefits, if any]

-Drafting Note: The above description of benefits shall be stated clearly and concisely, and shall include a description of any deductible or copayment provision applicable to the benefits described.

-(4) [A description of any policy provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (3) above.]

-(5) [A description of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservation of right to change premiums.]

-I. Disability Income Protection Coverage (Outline of Coverage)
+D. Disability Income Protection Coverage (Outline of Coverage)

-An outline of coverage, in the form prescribed below, shall be issued in connection with policies meeting the standards of Section 7H of this regulation.
+An outline of coverage, in the form prescribed below, shall be issued in connection with policies meeting the standards of Section 8C of this regulation.
 The items included in the outline of coverage must appear in the sequence prescribed: